ct-clmsn/miniaturist/README.md

 The following implementations are provided:

-* A sequential implementation (lda)
+* lda - the sequential implementation
-* A parallel implementation (parlda)
+* parlda - the parallel implementation
-* A parallel, distributed memory implementation (distparlda)
+* distparlda - the parallel, distributed memory implementation
 * A plugin for the Phylanx distributed array toolkit

 The following tools are provided:

-* A sequential program to compute the vocabulary set found in all documents (vocab)
+* vocab - a sequential program to compute the vocabulary set found in all documents
-* A distributed memory program to compute the vocabulary set found in all documents (distvocab)
+* distvocab - a distributed memory program to compute the vocabulary set found in all documents

 The implementation uses a modified version of the collapsed gibbs sampler as defined by Newman, Asuncion, Smyth, and Welling.